-I served the Oreo pancakes topped with creme fraiche (I used a half fat option), fresh raspberries and a drizzle of maple syrup.
+I served the Oreo pancakes with raspberries, topped them with creme fraiche (I used a half fat option) and a drizzle of maple syrup.
 They were hearty and filling, and tasted wonderful.
 The creme frachie with the oreos gives that ‘cookies and cream’ flavour.
 These Oreo pancakes would make a fab weekend treat, and kids will love them too!

 Oreo Pancakes with Raspberries & Creme Fraiche

 Healthier pancakes made in a blender, with Oreos mixed in

 - 1 tsp Vegetable oil for greasing the pan